mohitrohilla021/mohitrohilla021/README.md

 # ✔ MOHIT ROHILLA ✔

+- I wish to contribute in the lifes of other to motivate them to take their life to next level.

 - 🌱 I’m currently learning Generative AI and trying to make the things more meaningful.

 <!--